-He told me that the nature of the job, especially watch-keeping, means that they are often mentally and physically tired if not exhausted.
+He told me that the nature of the job, especially watch-keeping, means that they are often mentally and physically exhausted.
 So their tiredness can actually help them get to sleep.

-Also, many people will find themselves waking up suddenly if the background noise changes, often without knowing why.
+Many people will wake up if the background noise changes, often without knowing why.
 A sort of sixth sense, which can be very useful during military operations.

-On a similar theme, it generally wouldn’t be acceptable to wear earplugs whilst sleeping, otherwise you might miss important announcements such as action stations or emergency situations.
+On a similar theme, it generally isn’t acceptable to wear earplugs.
+You might miss important announcements such as action stations or emergency situations.

 Practice makes perfect

-People sleeping in these kind of extreme situations sometimes just need to accept that they’ll need to work through days when they’ve not had enough sleep.
+People sleeping in extreme situations sometimes just need to accept that they’ll need to work through days when they’ve not had enough sleep.
 One way that they can overcome their tiredness is through practice.

-This idea can also be helpful in everyday life: while you might not have had the same level of training that soldiers undergo, there are probably tasks in your work or daily life that you do so often that you can perform almost unconsciously.
+This idea can also be helpful in everyday life.
+There are probably tasks in your work or daily life that you do so often that you can perform almost unconsciously.

 If possible, focus on these tasks when you’ve slept badly.
 A bad night’s sleep can be a good excuse to get through some repetitive activities that you’ve been putting off.

-Even though most people will never sleep in a portaledge, war zone or boat on their own, we can all learn valuable lessons from those that do.
+Even though most people will never sleep in a portaledge, war zone or boat on their own, we can learn valuable lessons from those that do:

 - It’s important to develop a stable, regular sleep pattern when possible.